-The tenured staff members contributing to the programme all have a PhD degree and are actively involved in research in one of the above-mentioned research institutes.
+The tenured staff members contributing to the programme all have a PhD degree and are actively involved in research in one of the above mentioned research institutes.
 Some 75% of the active teaching staff has acquired a University Teaching Qualification (UTQ), and 40% has an international background.
 The panel established that the master's programme is taught by experts strongly connected to research institutes and that a high proportion of the tenured staff has sufficient didactical training.

-The students are positive about the teachers; they reported that the teachers are accessible and very willing to help and to answer questions.
-They are also very positive about the added value of the academic advisor; she knows how to get things done and helps students with their planning.
+The students are positive about the teachers; they report that the teachers are accessible and are very willing to help and answer questions.
+They also are very positive about the added value of the academic advisor; she knows how to get things done and helps students with their planning.

 The master's degree programme is taught in English in an international environment.
-This is necessary in the panel's view to achieve the level that is required for a master's degree in physics.
+This is necessary in the panel's view to achieve the level that is required for a master's degree in applied physics.
 An international academic environment community adds to the quality of the programme and prepares the students for their future career.
 The level of English proficiency of the teachers is sufficient.
 The panel finds the quality of the teaching staff to be good.

-The curriculum of the master's programme Physics enables the students to achieve the intended learning outcomes.
-According to the panel, the master's programme offers a solid curriculum that provides students with ample opportunities to specialise and deepen their knowledge and skills.
-The students are thoroughly trained in research.
+The curriculum of the master's programme in Applied Physics enables the students to achieve the intended learning outcomes.
 The panel found the curriculum to be well developed, managed and implemented, and there is a good alignment between it and the intended learning outcomes.

-It appreciated that students are given information about a career outside the academic world and have the opportunity to meet representatives of companies.
-It noticed that sufficient attention is paid to the development of non-technical skills and appreciated that the programme contains a course on scientific integrity as part of the master's thesis project.
+The panel noticed that sufficient attention is paid to the development of non-technical skills and it appreciates that the programme contains a course on scientific integrity as part of the master's thesis project.
 The teaching forms used in the master's programme are in line with the level and content of the curriculum.